 The partnership lasted until 1963, when Tsindos bought Massoni out.
 He then continued to run the restaurant until 1979.
 There were two further changes of ownership until Pietro Grossi returned the Café Florentino to Italian hands in 1999.
 Now known as Grossi Florentino, it is run by Pietro’s son Guy.

 Café Florentino was one of the last restaurants in Melbourne to relax its dress codes.
 Until the Grossi family took over in 1999 it was obligatory for gentlemen dining upstairs to wear a suit jacket.
 Even though you can now wear jeans, the upstairs restaurant maintains its upmarket position.
-As of early 2019, three courses will set you back $150, not including wine.
+As of early 2019, three courses would set you back $150, not including wine.